 The first difference between swiss cheese and provolone is their country of origin and which year they started producing these cheeses.
 Swiss cheese originated in the areas of Emmental, Switzerland, in the 15th century.
 On the other hand, Provolone cheese originated in Vesuvius, Italy, at the 19th century.

 Swiss cheese and provolone are made from cow's milk.
 The difference is in their processing, aging among other things.

-Swiss cheese preparation is done by fermenting cow’s milk with different types of bacteria.
+Swiss cheese preparation is done by fermenting cow's milk with different types of bacteria.
 These bacteria produce different types of compounds that give a specific texture and flavoring to the cheese.
-Acetate and propionic acid are the most important byproducts that these bacteria produce, these compounds give a sweet and nutty flavor to the cheese.
-In addition to these compounds, CO2 gas is produced by the above-mentioned bacteria.
-The CO2 gives the “blind cheese” texture to swiss cheese.
+Acetate and propionic acid are the most important byproducts that these bacteria produce.
+These compounds give the cheese a sweet and nutty flavor.
+In addition to these compounds, CO2 gas is produced by the bacteria mentioned above.
+The CO2 gives the "blind cheese" texture to swiss cheese.
 However, these holes are considered imperfections, and grade A swiss cheese has non or minimal amounts of these holes.
 Swiss cheese is a medium-hard yellow cheese.

-Provolone cheese is a semi-hard cheese that can have a nutty and salty flavor or can also be Picante.
+Provolone cheese is a semi-hard cheese that can have a nutty and salty flavor or Picante.

 Swiss cheese is a melting cheese that is suitable to make different types of dishes with.
 The unaged swiss cheese can be used in sandwiches, pasta, and sauces.
 The aged swiss cheese can be combined with dried fruits and nuts and served with earthy flavored wines.
 One of the most common foods that use swiss cheese is mashed potatoes, omelets, shepherd's pie, and pizza.